ShouvikSharma/shouvik19/README.md

 <a target="_blank" href="mailto:shouvik19@gmail.com">
   <img align="left" alt="Gmail" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/gmail.svg" />
 </a>
+</>

 Thanks for taking interest in my profile.
-I will quickly run you through my profile.
+I will quickly run you through it.

 I am fascinated by the data which exists in the world, and its ability to convince people to take decisions.
 I like to be anywhere where there is data, I can work as a data analyst, data scientist, business analyst etc.